 - Do you have permanent damage, and how severe is it?

 - Do you have any obvious scars or deformities?

 - Do you enjoy recreational activities like you once did?

 Non-economic damages are meant to address this change in quality of life, which is your new reality.
 You will want to have evidence, to the extent possible, to prove your pain and suffering.
 The more evidence you have, the more damages you may be entitled to recover.

 Evaluation of pain and suffering damages, and other non-economic damages, is not an easy task, and there is no set method used in all cases.
-Feel free to contact a dedicated personal injury lawyer in Charlotte, North Carolina at Brown, Moore & Associates PLLC when you have a claim that the insurance company is not adequate assessing as it relates to these non-economic damages.
+Feel free to contact a dedicated personal injury lawyer in Charlotte, North Carolina at Brown Moore & Associates PLLC when you have a claim that the insurance company is not adequately assessing as it relates to these non-economic damages.
 We have the experience to calculate and attain non-economic damages, in addition to economic damages, that truly compensate you for your pain and suffering.